 Steeping, Brewing and Serving

-Pu’er is a worldwide well-known Chinese tea produced in the Yunnan province of China.
-It is a particular post-fermented tea.
-It uses sun-dried Shaiqinmao tea leaves (Yunnan big-leaf variety) as material and then processed or pressed into different shapes, including loose-leaf Pu’er tea and tight-pressed Pu’er.
 Among many tea wares, we recommend you use (Yixing) Clay Teapot and Gaiwan to brew this most characteristic Chinese tea.
-The clay teapot used to brew Pu’er tea in Gongfu style is specific tiny whose volume is normally around 100ml – 200ml.
-Or you can also brew it by using normal-sized Teapot with more tea leaves.
+The clay teapot used to brew Pu’er tea in Gongfu style is specifically tiny whose volume is normally around 100ml – 200ml.
+Or you can also brew it by using a normal-sized Teapot with more tea leaves.

 For simple glass vessel/teapot brewing:

-You can brew fewer tea leaves with more hot water for longer brewing time.
-Use 2 teaspoons of the tea for 125ml teacup, 4 teaspoons for 250ml glass or 8 teaspoons for 500ml teapot.
+You can brew fewer tea leaves with more hot water for a longer brewing time.
+Use 2 teaspoons of the tea for a 125ml teacup, 4 teaspoons for a 250ml glass or 8 teaspoons for a 500ml teapot.
 Using 100°C hot water to infuse tea leaves for around 3-4 minutes.
 Re-steep for around 6-7 times.
 Adjust it according to personal taste.

 For Gongfu Style: (Recommend using (Yixing) Clay Teapot and Gaiwan)